 Today's private capital deals are competitive.
 If you lose sight of an opportunity, you'll miss out.
 Don't let conversations with great companies die—stay in touch.
 Even a passed lead may become an invaluable partner or referral source.
 And a leader not ready to make a change today may change their mind months or years down the road.

-Consistent communication like this is important in all your relationships, but it’s particularly crucial with your top-priority opportunities.
-Once you’ve spotted a great deal, stay in touch as much as possible.
+Establish a consistent follow-up cadence so you never forget a potential relationship.
+This is important in all your relationships, but it's particularly crucial with your top-priority opportunities.
+Once you've spotted a great deal, stay in touch as much as possible.
 Regular, thoughtful follow-up makes private companies and referrers feel valued because they know they are at the top of your mind.

 Excellent communication can be a big differentiator for your firm.
 Companies and sources will take notice of the way you interact, and better proprietary deals will flow your way, giving you a competitive edge.